 Join Nature Canada and local nature experts for a NatureBlitz on Saturday, July 18th and Sunday, July 19th in Ottawa’s Carlington Woods area!
 The event will feature walks, talks and presentations over a 24-hour period from 12pm Saturday until 12pm Sunday (map and full schedule below).
 Help us explore your NatureHood, and try your hand at using an ultrasonic bat detector!
 NatureBlitzes are a great way to get outside and learn about nature with members of your community and local nature experts!
-This is the first survey of its kind in the Carlington Woods area and we hope to identify as many different living things as possible at the site (map below).… read more →
+This is the first survey of its kind in the Carlington Woods area and we hope to identify as many different living things as possible at the site (map below).
+Visitor events will include themed guided walks during which guests… read more →

 We began our walk along the dark trail guided only by the beams of light provided by our head lamps and flashlights.
 The low, constant hum of crickets could immediately be heard from the brush lining the path and was occasionally punctuated by the chirp of birds that had bedded down for the night.
 We approached our first bait station, located near the trail entrance, to see what creatures our fermented brew had attracted.
-By day, Ottawa’s Mud Lake is host to a wide variety of active creatures from snapping turtles, to blue heron and all manner of insects, but by night, the wooded areas surrounding the lake transform and… read more →
+By day, Ottawa’s Mud Lake is host to a wide variety of active creatures from snapping turtles, to blue heron and all manner of insects, but by night, the wooded areas surrounding the lake transform and — if you’re lucky or have a particularly attuned set… read more →

 Nature Canada wants to thank the wonderful volunteers at Foresters for joining us at the Fall BioBlitz.
 Foresters insurance company partners with charitable organizations to support families and communities through volunteering events.
 The Fall BioBlitz was one such event.
 15 volunteers joined Nature Canada at the Fall BioBlitz at Mud Lake to build bird and bat houses.
 In total 24 bird houses and 12 bat houses were constructed and donated to Nature Canada.
 We will work with communities to place the bird and bat houses in critical spots around the city to support healthy urban wildlife populations.
 Thank you Foresters volunteers!
 Photography by Susanne Ure.